KevCui/1secmail/README.md

   ./1secmail [-u <inbox>|-i <id>|-r|-s|t]

 Options:
-  no option        Optional, randamly get an inbox
+  no option        Randamly get an inbox
   -u <inbox>       Optional, get an inbox by its mail address -i <id>          Optional, show mail by its id
   -r               Optional, show the most recent mail